-And you won’t be limited to the Selinsgrove area.
-You’ll get a global perspective on a totally new biome on study abroad trips in Australia and the Galapagos Islands.
-Students intern at zoos, cancer research centers and win Fulbright awards.
+And you won’t be limited to Susquehanna’s campus or the Selinsgrove area.
+You’ll gain a global perspective on a totally new biome while on a study-abroad experience, like those offered in Australia and the Galapagos Islands.
+You can also complement your research with one or more internships in places like zoos, cancer research centers and more.

 At Susquehanna, you’ll gain the skills and experiences that give you the confidence to pursue your own projects and research.